exactly-once/workshop/testing/Messaging.IntegrationTests/README.md

 });
 ```

-TASK: Add a missing piece of logic the `TracingBehavior` to capture outgoing message identifers in the `OutgoingMessageIds` property of the `TracingMessage`.
+TASK: Add a missing piece of logic to the `TracingBehavior` to capture outgoing message identifiers in the `OutgoingMessageIds` property of the `TracingMessage`.
 Run the test in the `Debug` mode to make sure the data is being captured.

 ### Step 3